backdrop-contrib/slick/README.txt

     o never stored/exported optionsets in codes.

 - If switching from beta1 to the latest via Drush fails, try the good old UI.
-  Be sure to clear cache first, then run /update.php, if WSOD, or broken slick.
+  Be sure to clear cache first, then run /update.php, if broken slick.

+- If you are customizing templates or theme funtions be sure to re-check them.

 More info relevant to each option is available at their form display by hovering over them, and click a dark question mark.